mckennapsean/dissertation/content/01-intro.md

 worksheets in a cumulative project for which students had to design and develop their own web-based visualization system from scratch.
 This qualitative evaluation included survey feedback from 32 students and 11 in-depth, semistructured interviews.
-The design activity worksheets are one new approach to teach the next generation of visualization designers about the data visualization design process, by equipping them with not only the theoretical knowledge but also the practical skills for building better visualization systems and tools.
+The design activity worksheets are a new approach to teach the next generation of visualization designers about the data visualization design process, by equipping them with not only the theoretical knowledge but also the practical skills for building better visualization systems and tools.